philgyford/d3-mappiness/README.md

 ## TO DO

-* Keep tooltip on screen at right/bottom edges.
 * Add some dummy data for people to try it anyway.
 Generate on the fly?
-* Fix scrollbar when loading remote data.
-CSS Loader?
-* Give tooltips knowledge of their line: at the moment they don't know the color or feeling their line has, so can't indicate that in the tooltip.
 * Add 'About' page/popup.
 * Make keys wrap better.
 * Something that shows what dates are shown in focus area.
 * Remove require cache-busting in mappiness.js.
 * Maybe:
+  * Fix scrollbar when loading remote data.
+CSS Loader?
+  * Give tooltips knowledge of their line: at the moment they don't know the color or feeling their line has, so can't indicate that in the tooltip.
   * Hover lines like on http://bl.ocks.org/gniemetz/4618602
   * Moving average.
 Configurable in UI?
   * Points rather than dots?
 Gaps when there's no data?